The Preventive Maintenance Schedule For Your Variable Frequency Drive

 VFDs need to be maintained properly if you want their life cycle to be prolonged.

 Preventive maintenance of VFD components is much easier than you would believe.
-You can get the job done by integrating logical and simple steps in your maintenance schedule.
+You can get the job done by integrating logical and simple steps into your maintenance schedule.

 This will ensure that your VFD input drives remain trouble-free for several years.